sbcgua/mockup_loader/README.md

 ```

 As the final result we can perform completely dynamic unit tests, covering most of code, including *DB select* related code **without** actually accessing the database.
 Of course, it is not only the mockup loader which ensures that.
 This requires accurate design of the project code, separating DB selection and processing code.
-But the mockup loader and "store" functionality makes it more convenient.
+The mockup loader and "store" functionality makes it more convenient.

+The `zcl_mockup_loader` has a *shortcut* method `load_and_store` to load data to the store directly without technical variables.
+For more information see [REFERENCE.md](REFERENCE.md).

 ![data flow](illustration.png)

-Some design facts about `store`:
+Some design facts about the `store`:

 - The store class `ZCL_MOCKUP_LOADER_STORE` is designed as a singleton class.
 So it is initiated once in a test class and the exists in one instance only.
 - `RETRIEVE` method, which takes data from the "Store" is **static**.
 It is assumed to be called from "production" code instead of *DB selects*.
 It acquires the instance inside and throws **non-class** based exception on error.
-This is made to avoid the necessity to handle test-related exceptions, irrelevant to the main code, and also to be able to catch the exception as `SY-SUBRC` value. `SY-SUBRC` can be checked later as if it would be the result of a regular DB select.
+This is made to avoid the necessity to handle test-related exceptions, irrelevant to the main code, and also to be able to catch the exception as `SY-SUBRC` value. `SY-SUBRC` can be checked later similarly to regular DB select.
 So the interference with the main code is minimal.

 ## Installation

 The most convenient way to install the package is to use [abapGit](https://github.com/larshp/abapGit) - it is easily installed itself and then a couple of click to clone the repo into the system.
 There is also an option for offline installation - download the repo as zip file and import it with abapGit.
 Unit test execution is always recommended after-installation.

 Dependencies (to install before mockup loader):
-- [abap_data_parser](https://github.com/sbcgua/abap_data_parser) - tab-delimited text parser (was a part of *mockup loader* but now a separate reusable tool)
+- [abap_data_parser](https://github.com/sbcgua/abap_data_parser) - tab-delimited text parser (was a part of *mockup loader* but now a separate reusable tool).
+Mandatory prerequisite.
 - [abap_w3mi_poller](https://github.com/sbcgua/abap_w3mi_poller) - *optional* - enables 'Upload to MIME' button in `ZMOCKUP_LOADER_SWSRC`.
-The mockup loader **can**  be compiled without this package (the call is dynamic).
+The mockup loader **can be compiled without this** package (the call is dynamic).

 ## Load source redirection

-Zipped mockups slug is supposed to be uploaded as MIME object via SMW0.
-However, during data or test creation, it is more convenient (faster) to read local file.
+Zipped mockups slug is supposed to be uploaded as a MIME object via SMW0.
+However, during data or test creation, it is more convenient (and faster) to read local file.
 Also not to upload 'draft' test data to the system.

-You pass `i_type` and `i_path` parameters to the `create` method to define the 'normal' mockup source.
-To temporarily switch to another source you can use the transaction `ZMOCKUP_LOADER_SWSRC`.
+`i_type` and `i_path` are the parameters to the `create` method to define the 'normal' mockup source.
+To **temporarily** switch to another source you can use the transaction `ZMOCKUP_LOADER_SWSRC`.
 It will initialize SET/GET parameters  `ZMOCKUP_LOADER_STYPE` and `ZMOCKUP_LOADER_SPATH(MIME)` which will **override** defaults for the current session only.

 ![switch source](switch.png)

 N.B.
-Type change in the selection screen immediately changes the parameters in session memory, no run is required. `Get SU3` reads param values from user master (useful when you work on the same project for some time). `Upload to MIME` uploads the file to MIME storage (requires [abap_w3mi_poller](https://github.com/sbcgua/abap_w3mi_poller) to be installed).
+Type change in the selection screen immediately changes the parameters in session memory, no run is required ('enter' should be pressed though after manual text fields change to trigger `on screen`). `Get SU3` reads param values from user master (useful when you work on the same project for some time). `Upload to MIME` uploads the file to MIME storage (requires [abap_w3mi_poller](https://github.com/sbcgua/abap_w3mi_poller) to be installed).

 ## Conversion from Excel